 As far as EDC I don't have a tactical light on my firearm.
 For me, it boils down to a balance of the pros vs the cons.
 Here are some factors I consider (in no particular order):

 - Tac lights are not small – Carrying a firearm concealed can be difficult in its own right, adding a tactical light makes the task even harder.

 - Tac lights are not typically helpful to a civilian concealed carrier – Because the concealed carrier is most likely to draw their firearm as a last resort in a very proximate attack, having a light on your gun is not usually necessary because the threat has already been identified.
 This is different from a law enforcement officer who may draw their firearm during a high-risk pedestrian stop in a dark alley where lighting the subject is critical.

 - Tac lights require training – Tac lights can be used to disorient and illuminate a threat, but can also degrade your night vision.
 Lights can change how you see your sights, affecting point of aim.
 So using them requires actual low light shooting practice.
-Additionally, just operating the tac light is another step that must be practiced in order to be able to do it flawlessly under stress and not affect your grip.
+Additionally, just operating the tac light is another step that must be practiced in order to be able to do it flawlessly under stress.

 - Tac lights are not a substitute for a flashlight – If you have a tac light on your firearm you can only use it when you would be legally justified to draw your firearm, not simply to light a dark area.

-- Tac lights can make it difficult to find a holster – Some companies don't make their holsters to fit firearms with lights on them, making it difficult to find a holster.
+- Tac lights can make it difficult to find a holster – Some companies don't make their holsters to fit WML's.
+And some may only make holsters for a few different brands of WML.

 It Is Your Choice:

-Ultimately it is your decision to make if you place a tactical light on your firearm.
+Ultimately it is your decision to make if you use a weapon-mounted light.
 Just make that decision based on your analysis of the pros and cons rather than just wanting to deck out your firearm and make it look cool.
-For the most part, you may find carrying a handheld light gives you more versatility and is a better solution for you than a weapon mounted light.
+For the most part, you may find carrying a handheld light gives you more versatility and is a better solution for you.
 Good luck and always stay safe!